spxak1/weywot/guides/mxkeys_linux.md

 | F5 | 125+32 | Super + d |

 In standard gnome, these will actually work, but in Pop!_OS, *Super+d* is used only in tiling mode and as such that key doesn't do anything.
+These keys cannot be changed with xinput, all that can be done is to use them and reshuffle the shortcuts from *gnome-settings*.

+However **solaar** is here to save the day (see Solaar section later).

 ![Device Switch Keys](../assets/dekeys.png)